parv212/parv212/README.md

 ### Hi there 👋
-I am **Parv Thakkar**, a skilled Data Scientist specializing in Data Engineering, Analytics, and Machine Learning.
+I am **Parv Thakkar**, a passionate **Data Scientist** with experience in Machine Learning and Data Engineering.
+Currently enhancing my skills at Northeastern University, I've contributed to diverse projects in data analysis and machine learning during internships at companies like Point Focal and Tomtom.
+My focus is on using Python, R, and various data tools to drive impactful data-driven solutions.
 <!--
 **parv212/parv212** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.